 This is part of a global week of concerts raising funds for local food banks and shelters.
 We will be sharing the stage with Cross Current, Low Tide Drifters, and Mark Ross.
 To find out more about the We Shall Overcome Festival of Music and Solidarity, visit: https://weshallovercomeweekend.comSave

 Sounds Like: Utah Phillips, Alistair Hulett, Pete Seeger, Hazel Dickens, Woodrow Wilson "Woody" Guthrie

-Bio: With a host of traditional instruments and carefully crafted lyrics, the Low Tide Drifters create original roots-based songs that reflect the struggles of working people in the Pacific Northwest and beyond.
+Bio: With a host of traditional instruments, sing-along choruses, and carefully crafted lyrics, the Low Tide Drifters create original roots-based songs that reflect the struggles and stories of everyday people in the Pacific Northwest and beyond.
 Influenced by Woody Guthrie, Utah Phillips, Harry Stam...See Full Bio

 "We love the LTD folks!
 They are real people with sincere, grounded world views who happen to be immensely talented musicians.
 A Low Tide Drifters show will leave the listener inspired and smiling, happy to know there're still people on this parched planet fighting the good fight and walking their musical path with as much integrity as possible, every step of the way.
 "New Hard Times" is a beautifully hewn album we come back to time and again for another listen.
 Kate's got an Iris Dement lilt to her voice that's very endearing, while Nathan's songwriting is full of hooks about real life in the shoes of working-class America.
 Throw in an adroit cast of supporting musicians and you've got a dead-ringer for a debut album here.
 We hope this is the first of many more recordings from this band down the road."